 Reconciliation and First Holy Communion (FHC) Preparation Classes

-Preparation usually takes place from January to May/June in our parish.
-Until now preparation took place on Sundays (just before and during Mass).
-But as from January 2024, preparation classes will take place on Saturday mornings but avoiding school holidays.
+Preparation usually takes place from January to May/June each year in our parish.
+Preparation classes will take place on Saturday mornings at 9.30am in St Paul’s and Sunday mornings at 9.30am in St Finbarr’s, but avoiding school holidays.
 The preparation of children is undertaken by catechists.

 Course Preparation Book